semanticarts/gist/docs/gistStyleGuide.md

 These conventions apply to both data and taxonomy terms.

-- Leading underscore
+- Leading underscore.
-- An infix consisting of the name of the class that is the *most specific rigid* class the instance belongs to
+- An infix consisting of the name of the class that is the *most specific rigid* class the instance belongs to.
-- A single underscore
+- A single underscore.
-- The name of the instance, with spaces and hyphens replaced by underscores (no camelcasing) and only alphanumeric characters and underscores allowed
+- The name of the instance, with spaces and hyphens replaced by underscores (no camelcasing) and only alphanumeric characters and underscores allowed.
-- Leave case as it is
+- Leave case as it is.

 A "rigid" class is one that the instance inherently belongs; it is part of the essence of the object, which would not be the same object if it did not belong to this class.
 A non-rigid class may be temporary and/or express a role or relationship; for example, `Child`, `Patient`, `Employee`.
 The notion of rigid classes originates in [OntoClean](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.99.7618&rep=rep1&type=pdf).